Source GM Core pg. 102

 Repairing a Hazard

 You might allow a character to repair a damaged hazard to restore its functionality.
-You determine the specifics of this, since it can vary by trap.
+You determine the specifics of this, as they can vary by trap.
 The Repair action might be insufficient if fixing the trap requires gathering scattered components or the like.
 If the item has a Reset entry, the character needs to do whatever is listed there, in addition to repairing the damage.

 Counteracting a Magical Hazard

-Some magical hazards can be counteracted using dispel magic.
-These hazards’ spell levels and counteract DCs are listed in their stat block.
+Some magical hazards can be counteracted using dispel magic and the counteracting rules.
+These hazards’ spell ranks and counteract DCs are listed in their stat block.
 Counteracting a hazard otherwise works like using a skill check to disable the hazard.

 Hazard Experience